 The amount of weekly compensation you will receive will depend on how disabling your injury is and your average weekly income.
 As a general rule, you will be able to collect up to 80 percent of your income until you go back to work.

 In addition to these benefits, your workers’ compensation insurance should cover medical costs associated with your injuries.
 This could include the costs of your prescription medications, hospital bills, medical equipment, copays, and similar expenses.

 Because Iowa construction accident injuries are often severe, the compensation you’ll receive from workers’ comp may not cover the total costs stemming from your injuries.
 That’s why some on-the-job injury victims consider filing a personal injury claim.

 In Iowa, workers’ compensation benefits are paid regardless of fault.
 This is not the case when seeking compensation in a personal injury claim.
-Liability of another party is crucial to your success.
-Your attorney will investigate your construction accident thoroughly to determine who is to blame for your injuries.
+The liability of another party is crucial to your success.
+Your construction accident lawyer will investigate your construction accident thoroughly to determine who is to blame for your injuries.

 Unlike a work comp claim, a personal injury claim can compensate you for non-economic damages, such as pain and suffering, loss of enjoyment of life, emotional distress, and loss of consortium.
 You can also account for your loss of income (including the 20 percent or more workers comp will not cover) and loss of earning potential.

 If someone else caused your injuries and workers’ compensation benefits aren’t covering all of your costs, filing a personal injury claim could help you recover without the added stress of financial insecurity.
 However, many Iowa construction accidents won’t qualify you to file a personal injury claim, so you may want to discuss your case with a lawyer.